cython/cython/docs/src/userguide/faq.rst

 How do I compile Cython with subpackages?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's highly recommended to arrange Cython modules in exactly the same Python package structure as the Python parts of the code base.
+**Answer**: It's highly recommended to arrange Cython modules in exactly the same Python package structure as the Python parts of the code base.
 As long as you don't keep your Cython code in unusual places, everything should just work.

 This is in part due to the fact that fully qualified names are resolved at compile time, and moving .so files around or adding __init__ files between the Cython compile and the Python runtime invocation means that cimports and imports may resolve differently.
 Failure to do this may result in errors like .pxd files not found or ``'module' object has no attribute '__pyx_capi__'``.